Ben Patrick Johnson: Voice-overs

 Early in his acting career, he participated in voice-over workshops with Joan Gerber.

-Johnson appeared on CBS (promoting Survivor, CSI: NY, Numbers and other shows), Fox (for House M.D., Bones, Family Guy, The Cleveland Show and Raising Hope), the cable channels Nickelodeon, Cartoon Network, Starz, NFL Network, Big Ten Network, The 101 Network, N3D and others.
-His voice has been used to promote movies such as Ice Age, Ice Age: Dawn of the Dinosaurs, Marmaduke, The Whole Ten Yards, Gulliver's Travels, Sleepover, The Simpsons Movie, Alvin and the Chipmunks, Planet 51, The Pirates!
+Johnson appeared on CBS (promoting Survivor, CSI: NY, Numbers and other shows), Fox (for House M.D., Bones, Family Guy, The Cleveland Show and Raising Hope), the cable channels Nickelodeon, Nick@Nite, Cartoon Network, Starz, NFL Network, Big Ten Network, The 101 Network, N3D and others.
+His voice has been used to promote movies such as Ice Age, Ice Age: Dawn of the Dinosaurs, Marmaduke, The Whole Ten Yards, Gulliver's Travels, Sleepover, The Simpsons Movie, Alvin and the Chipmunks, Glee: The 3D Concert Movie, Planet 51, The Pirates!
 In an Adventure with Scientists!, The Emoji Movie, Night at the Museum, Home, Kung Fu Panda 3, Trolls, The Boss Baby, Hot Tub Time Machine, Diary of a Wimpy Kid, Sonic the Hedgehog, Ferdinand, Detective Pikachu, Sherlock Gnomes, The Pianist, Minority Report, Signs, and Apocalypse Now, Adam Sandler movies like Eight Crazy Nights and 50 First Dates promos for Judge Maria Lopez, and in commercials for Burger King, Kellogg's and Old Navy.
+He’s an announcer from The Michigan Lottery’s Make Me Rich! from 2009 to 2012.

 In 1998, after a brief stint at E!, Johnson moved to Extra's rival entertainment magazine Entertainment Tonight, where he was that show's signature voice for the next four seasons.
 From 1998 to 2005, he was the announcer on the syndicated court show Judge Joe Brown.